swiftlang/swift-org-website/documentation/cxx-interop/index.md

 properties defined inside of the Swift structure become members of the C++ class.

-The C++ class that represents a Swift structures is copyable.
+The C++ class that represents a Swift structure is copyable.
 Its copy constructor copies the underlying Swift value into a new value.
 The destructor of the C++ class destroys the underlying Swift value.